edinmathsoc/mathsoc-website/content/committee/1723294863802-Meet-the-committee/index.md

 ## Vice President

-### Mick Westerlacken
+### Mick Westerlaken

 ![Vice President](committee-photos/micky-mouse.jpeg)

 Hi!
-My name is mick, I’m a 4th year maths and physics student, and I’ll be this year’s Vice President.
+My name is Mick, I’m a 4th year maths and physics student, and I’ll be this year’s Vice President.
 I really enjoyed my role in MathSoc last year, and I’m very excited to continue being a part of the society this year!

 ## Secretary

-## Maria Sauerhering
+### Maria Sauerhering

 ![Secretary](committee-photos/maria-sauerhering.jpeg)